kgdunn/pid-book/univariate-review/univariate-review.rst

 	:width: 750px
 	:align: center

 On to checking for normality.
-We approach this problem by first constructing some quantities that we would expect for truly normally distributed.
+We approach this problem by first constructing some quantities that we would expect for truly normally distributed data.
 Secondly, we construct the same quantities for the actual data.
 A plot of these 2 quantities against each other will reveal if the data are normal, or not.

 #.
 Imagine we have :math:`N` observations which are normally distributed.
 Sort the data from smallest to largest.
 The first data point should be the :math:`(1/N \times 100)` quantile, the next data point is the :math:`(2/N \times 100)` quantile, the middle, sorted data point is the 50th quantile, :math:`(1/2 \times 100)`, and the last, sorted data point is the :math:`(N/N \times 100)` quantile.